json-schema-faker/json-schema-faker/spec/README.md

 - `hasNot` used for primitives, it will perform a `not.toContain()` test
 - `type` used for primitives, it will perform a `toHaveType()` test
 - `valid` will test the generated json against the original schema
+- `equal` will test equality for the given schema and the generated one